Ghosn: I thought Versailles palace party venue was a gift

 Months after his contact with Pegard, Ghosn said he decided to host his wife Carole’s 50th birthday at the palace.

-The event was organized by a company, he said.
-Ghosn presented a document at the Beirut press conference that he said showed the organizers had listed the cost of renting the building as “zero euros”.
+The event was organised by a company, he said.
+Ghosn presented a document at the Beirut press conference that he said showed the organisers had listed the cost of renting the building as “zero euros”.

 “So you know, when I see this I say ‘it’s a commercial gesture’.”